astorm/pestle/docs/magento2-composer.md

 ## History

 Magento 1 did not formally support composer.
-Magento 1 was distributed exclusively via archives.
-Community packages were distributed by a custom package management system called Magento Connect (based on PHP PEAR, although that story gets complicated quickly), and commercial extension vendors were responsible for distributing their own packages -- usually via a tar archive.
+Magento 1 was (at least officially) distributed exclusively via archives.
+Community packages were distributed by a custom package management system called Magento Connect (based on PHP PEAR, although that story gets complicated quickly), and commercial extension vendors were responsible for distributing their own packages -- usually via a tar or zip archive.

 At its inception, Magento 2 tried to have it both ways and